 - Leaf drop and decaying peppers

-- Remove infected areas.
+- Remove infected parts.
 As with pepper plants infected with viruses, you should remove parts of the plant that show signs of leaf spot.
 The bacteria can spread easily, especially under damp and hot conditions.
 You don’t need to remove the entire plant unless it is totally covered.

 - Spray with natural fungicide.
 Although leaf spot is bacterial, fungal treatments have been known to help.
 Use a copper based fungicide as a foliar spray in the early morning or late evening to help reduce the spread.

 - Avoid wetting the leaves when watering.
 Water is necessary for the spores to multiply and spread on your pepper plant’s leaves.
-Always water at the base of the plant to avoid splashing water on the leaves.
+Always water at the base of the plant to avoid splashing water onto the leaves.

 Learn more about various pepper leaf spot problems here.

 Another very common pepper plant issue is mosaic virus.
 There are many different types of mosaic virus, and once a plant is infected, it is irreversible.
 Some pepper varieties are resistant to tobacco mosaic virus, while none are resistant to cucumber mosaic virus.